HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/tasks/speech-classification-from-scratch.md

 2. Checkpoint Management:
    - Save checkpoints every 15 minutes (configurable)
    - Maintains best and latest model versions
-   - Stores all information needed for training resumption
+   - Stores complete training state for resumption

-3. Model Monitoring:
+3. Model Architecture:
-   - Validation and training losses should decrease rapidly in early epochs
+   - Uses TDNN blocks with specific configurations
-   - Validation error should approach zero
+   - Implements statistical pooling for fixed-length embeddings
-   - Use train_logger for tracking statistics
+   - Includes normalization and feature extraction components

 Note: This implementation is designed for the mini-librispeech dataset with 28 speakers.
-For production use, refer to the VoxCeleb recipes.
+For production use, refer to the VoxCeleb recipes in the SpeechBrain repository.

 Here's the condensed version focusing on key implementation details and code: